Boxzoopa/retro-rpg/README.md

-# One Monsth Game Challenge No.1: Retro RPG
+# One Month Game Challenge No.1: Retro RPG

 Make an old school retro rpg, like final fantasy